-- be a social housing tenant - have Reasonable Preference because of a need to move to the Local Authority's district to avoid hardship and is not deemed to be a nonqualifying person under clause 2.3A(b) - need to move because the tenant works or has been offered work in the district of the authority - and has a genuine intention to take up the offer of work.
+- be a social housing tenant - have Reasonable Preference because of a need to move to the Buckinghamshire Council area to avoid hardship and is not deemed to be a non-qualifying person under clause 2.3A(b) - need to move because the tenant works or has been offered work in the Buckinghamshire Council area - and has a genuine intention to take up the offer of work.

-The Managing Partner must be satisfied that the tenant needs, rather than wishes, to move for work reasons.
-As well as other factors the Managing Partner will take into consideration the nature of work and whether similar opportunities are available closer to home.
+The Council must be satisfied that the tenant needs, rather than wishes, to move for work reasons.
+As well as other factors the Council will take into consideration the nature of work and whether similar opportunities are available closer to home.